Bylaws

 5. The Executive Board shall ensure that membership meetings are held on a regular basis, as required in Article VII.

-6. The Executive Board shall announce at membership meetings the date, time and place of all Executive Board meetings.
-It shall notify all members of the date, time and place of any emergency meetings.
+6. The Executive Board shall announce at membership meetings the date, time and place of all Executive Board meetings at the request of general membership.
+It shall notify all members of the date, time and place of any emergency meetings upon request.
 Members in good standing may attend all meetings.

-7. The Executive Board shall have the power to establish ad hoc committees.
+7. The Executive Board shall have the power to establish ad hoc committees, as well as vote in interim positions for any vacancies on the board.

 MEETINGS

 Section 1.
-Membership meetings shall be held monthly on a Wednesday at a place determined by the Executive Board.
+Membership meetings shall be held monthly on a Wednesday virtually or in person at a place determined by the Executive Board.
 The President may change the day, time, or location of a membership meeting, provided at least five (5) days’ notice is given to the members of the change.

 Section 2.
 Special meetings may be called by the President, the Executive Board, or a majority of the members.
 The special meeting shall be noticed to the membership.

 Section 3.
-A quorum shall be the lesser of ten (10) members in good standing or twenty-five percent (25%) of the membership, one of whom shall be an officer.
+A quorum shall be at least (10) members in good standing or twenty-five percent (25%) of the membership, one of whom shall be an officer.
 No official business of the LDC shall be taken in the absence of a quorum.

 Section 4.
 Proxy voting shall not be allowed.